Kate Middleton's celebrity friends revealed – and some may surprise you

 Both Kate and Prince William are good friends with David and Victoria Beckham – who were guests at their royal wedding in 2011.
 David and William struck up a friendship after working together on the London Olympic bid in 2007, and when the Beckhams relocated to England from LA, they became close with the royal couple.
 In 2013, David spoke about William and Kate ahead of the arrival of Prince George, and said that they would be wonderful parents.
 "They're going to be amazing parents because they are so loving towards children," he said during an interview with Sky News.
 "We've seen William grow from that young boy into an unbelievable gentleman.
 And that as a father is really important."

-Kate has also become friends with Elton John and David Furnish through William – who has been friends with Elton since he was a child, through the singer's friendship with Princess Diana.
+Kate has also become friends with Elton John and David Furnish through William – who has been friends with Elton since he was a child.
 The celebrity couple were also in attendance at William and Kate's wedding.
 Other famous guests in attendance on their special day included Joss Stone and Guy Ritchie.

 Make sure you never miss a ROYAL story!
 Sign up to our newsletter to get all of our celebrity, royal and lifestyle news delivered directly to your inbox.